poormanslaserscanner/go-sqlite/README.md

 * MATLAB or GNU Octave
 * sqlite3 binary

+## todo

+* add write support for multidimensional matrix?!
+* add write support for complex matrix?!
+* write documentation into the .m file

 ## Examples
 **NOTE:** the output should always be a cell with strings!